 - Face mask

-Remove any loose or flaking paint or varnish.
+Before creating your French country-style paint effect, remove any loose or flaking paint or varnish.
 Scrub the table with sugar soap and hot water to get rid of grease and dirt.
 Mop up the surplus water as you work or it may raise the grain of the wood.
-Rinse with clean water and wipe dry with rags.
+Rinse with clean water and wipe dry.
 Allow to dry naturally and if necessary lightly smooth with fine glasspaper.

 The primer we used, Owatrol ESP, prepares shiny surfaces for painting, so you don’t have the laborious job of stripping or sanding back paint or varnish.
 Using a clean dry cloth, wash the table with a generous amount of ESP.
 Leave to dry for a minimum of two hours.
 When dry, the surface will be dull and slightly grainy.